 Further details relating to, and about how to report are available at RIDDOR.

 Useful information is also available from the document, Reporting injuries, diseases and dangerous occurrences in health and social care: Guidance for employers.

-Health Protection Agency Centre for Infections - Surveillance of Significant Occupational Exposures to Blood-borne Viruses in Healthcare Workers.
+Surveillance of Significant Occupational Exposures to Blood-borne Viruses in Healthcare Workers.

-The Health Protection Agency receives reports on:
+The UK Health Security Agency receives reports on: